danjohnson3141/Jekyll-Test/user_connections/PUT-user_connections-user_connection_id.md

 <!-- --- title: PUT /user_connections/:id -->

 Changes a user_connection request to being approved.
 There is a field 'is_approved' on the 'user_connections' table that is the value that gets changed.
 This field has a default boolean value of 0, which gets changed to 1 after this route has been run.
+The user is only able to PATCH records where they are the connection recipient.
+No post data is passed in with this route.
+If the record is already approved and this is attempted, they should receive a 422 error.

 =
 ####Authentication: